JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Implement an API service

-To retrieve data over the internet, you'll need the [SpaceX public API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and a single method to retrieve the list of all launches from the `v5/launches` endpoint.
+To retrieve data over the internet, you'll use the [SpaceX public API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) and a single method to retrieve the list of all launches from the `v5/launches` endpoint.

 Create a class that will connect the application to the API: